 - huts built for various purposes by four different government agencies, and

 - huts in support of scientific research and huts built as memorials.

 To top it off, each of these 10 essays is followed by loving portraits of a representative set of huts in each category.
-The largest of the 10 categories is club huts (16 are portrayed) and smallest is science huts (4).
-Altogether there are 90 hut portraits, each telling the stories huts collect over time and including beautiful photographs.
+The largest of the 10 categories of is club huts (16 are portrayed) and smallest is science huts (4).
+Altogether there are 90 of these hut portraits, each telling the stories huts collect over time and including beautiful photographs.
 They convey a delectable view of what NZ’s hut network looks like and the meanings of huts to its citizens.